 If you want to create a blog for professional purposes, I would suggest you to buy your own hosting and work on it.
 But, if you want to start blogging as a hobby or a part-time thing, you can go for some free blogging platforms and start your work there.

 What is Web Hosting?

 Hosting is the company which you choose for putting your website on the internet so that everyone in the world can see it.
 Everything you share on your website is saved there.
 Hosting basically acts like a hard drive on the internet where the data of your blog is saved.

 WordPress, Blogger, and Tumblr all are free platforms where you can run your blog.
 But here, the web address of your blog looks a little bit ugly.
 Plus, you have to do double the effort for ranking your blog high on search engines because search engines give less priority to sub-domains.

 When you have a self-hosted blog with your own domain name, you are the real owner of your blog.
-I know, you have a question in mind.
-Do you want to ask that how much the hosting and domain name cost?
+Well, I know, you have a question in mind.
+Do you want to ask how much the hosting and domain name cost?
 So, to end your curiosity, it only costs $5 to $10 per month (even less than that) depending entirely on the hosting you purchase.

 3. Setup a Domain Name

 The next thing you need for your own blog is a domain name.
-You choose a domain name that you like and check its availability online.
-If that name is available, you can pick it for your blog.
+You choose a domain name that you like and then check domain name availability online.
+If that name is available, you are free to pick it for your blog.

 What is Domain?

 The domain or domain name is the URL of your website.
 For example, ashknows.com, google.com, yahoo.com are the domain names.